Research and development

 - is collaborative and builds critical mass by drawing on multiple disciplines from multiple research institutions to address challenging research questions

-The Applied Research Program (ARP) is the Department's formal funding mechanism for commissioning research within DVA.
+The Applied Research Program (ARP) is the Department's funding mechanism for commissioning research.
 A range of other research, evidence and evaluation activities are funded on the basis of business need, through other funding sources, Strategic Partnerships or Memoranda of Understanding.

 The DVA Research Board includes senior representatives from across DVA and Defence, provides rigorous accountability to DVA research and oversights the development, governance and monitoring of all research activities undertaken or commissioned by DVA.

 As the proportion of the known veteran population in Australia grows, further insights on the demographic features of this population continues to be a priority.

 The six current research priorities, endorsed by the Research Board and revised annually, are: